wolfyrion/ProxmoxNoVnc/README.md

 - 🎨 Provides enhanced visual feedback (status/toasts)
 - 🧠 Remembers paste mode ON/OFF across sessions
 - ⚡ Only works in Proxmox environments (port 8086)
-- 🎛️ Toggle Paste Mode with ALT + P
+- 🎛️ Toggle Paste Mode with ALT + P (you have to be outside of the VM Window)

 ---